kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

 }
 ```

 `annotate` takes either function or array like `["$shell", function(shell) {...}]` and parses it to extract names for parameters. `getService` is another method of injector that lookups for a service.
-Idea is simple: first lookup in cache, if it does not contained service then instantiate it and populate cache.
+Idea is simple: first lookup in cache, if it does not contain service then instantiate it and populate cache.
 The rest of code is to detect circular dependencies.

 ```javascript
 function getService(serviceName) {